Understand the difference between general financial advice, personal financial advice, and financial information.

 General advice

-General advice is a recommendation or opinion about a financial product that is not tailored to your personal circumstances.
+General advice is a recommendation or opinion about a financial product that’s not tailored to your personal circumstances.

-General advice may help you to identify and narrow down your options.
-But it won’t tell you how to make the best financial decision for your personal situation.
+General advice may help you to identify and narrow down your options with regards to financial strategies and products, but because it doesn’t consider your personal circumstances, it won’t tell you how to make the best financial decision for your personal situation.

 Personal advice